Unlock Your Company's Secret Weapon

 At this point in the process, it can be helpful to hear some outside perspective.
 Alternatively, employ one of the many tools out there that were created to aid in the process of constructing core values.
 Just as importantly, recognize the things to avoid.

-5.)
-Articulating values is 10% of the work.
+5. Articulating values is 10% of the work.
 Institutionalizing is 90%.

 Putting a list of values on the company website’s landing page or “About” page is a good step, but it’s just a first step.
 The next step is to think through the different layers of the company or organization.
 Who needs to know these values?
 Everyone.
 How will you go about communicating them?
 And even more difficultly, how will you go about practicing them?
 I’ve written about this elsewhere using Chick-fil-A as an example.
 For years, I have said that people only implement what they understand and believe in.

-6.)
-Institutionalized values are a powerful asset for any company.
+6. Institutionalized values are a powerful asset for any company.

 Great values lead to great culture; great culture attracts great people; great people do great things.
 In other words, great values are like a couple of extra zeroes in your bank account.
-Companies that have the reputation of having a great culture (think: Google over the past fifteen years) attract more and more top employees because the best employees are after more than just a paycheck.
+Companies that have the reputation of having a great culture (think: Google over the past twenty years) attract more and more top employees because the best employees are after more than just a paycheck.
 They want to be a part of a fulfilling culture.
 That’s why top companies—and superior potential employees—discuss values during the interview process, to keep them alive for all time.

 Conclusion